The Cake Man

-An Aboriginal storyteller tells the story of an Aboriginal family's hopes, The Cake Man is a compassionate plea for both blacks and whites to look again at the origins of mutual distrust and work together to restore a precious lost heritage rather than live at the expense of the rights of the Aboriginals.
+An Aboriginal storyteller tells the story of an Aboriginal family's hopes, The Cake Man is a compassionate plea for both Aboriginal and non-Aboriginal people to look again at the origins of mutual distrust and work together to restore a precious lost heritage rather than live at the expense of the rights of a minority.

 The film is a social issue drama centred around the plight of an Aboriginal family on a country mission station.
 The 'Cake Man' is sent to give Aboriginal children the same opportunities as white children.
 He tells them of how he was blinded by wicked men and could not tell the difference between black and white, and how he came to recover his sight.